Community-based livestock breeding

-“Modern” livestock breeding methods are often unsuitable for poor households with small flocks of sheep and goats.
-ICARDA and its partners have developed a more sustainable alternative: community-based breeding programs focusing on indigenous breeds, and suited to smallholder conditions.
+Modern livestock breeding methods are often unsuitable for poor households with small flocks of sheep and goats.
+ICARDA and its partners have developed a more sustainable alternative: community-based breeding programs focused on indigenous breeds, and suited to smallholder conditions.

 Community-based breeding increases the productivity and profitability of indigenous breeds without undermining their resilience and genetic integrity, and without expensive (and potentially diversity-reducing) interventions.

-- Farmer training to improve selection methods – for example, retaining especially fast-growing ram lambs for breeding, rather than selling them young.
+- Farmer training to improve selection methods – for example, retaining fast-growing ram lambs for breeding, rather than selling them young

-- Pool the community flock, creating a large gene pool from which breeding rams can be selected.
+- Pooling community flocks to create a large gene pool from which breeding rams can be selected

-- Farmer-scientist interactions to evaluate different breeding options, and thus facilitating informed decisions on flock management.
+- Farmer-scientist interactions to evaluate different breeding options and thus facilitate informed decisions on flock management

-- Set up a recording system to monitor the performance of individual animals, leading to continuous genetic improvement.
+- Setting up a recording system to monitor the performance of individual animals, leading to continuous genetic improvement.